GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

-Although PDF is also a vector format, the **-E** option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. **ps2raster** therefore uses a larger default resolution when creating PDF files.
+Although PDF is also a vector format, the **-E** option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. **ps2raster** therefore uses a larger default resolution when creating PDF files. **-E** also determines the resolution of the boundingbox values used to indicate the size of the output PDF.
 In order to obtain high-quality PDF files, the */prepress* options are in effect, allowing only loss-less DEFLATE compression of raster images embedded in the PostScript file.